metomi/rose/sphinx/api/configuration/metadata.rst

    .. rubric:: Metadata for Values

    These configuration metadata are used to define the valid values of a setting.
-A Rose utility such as the config editor can use these metadata to display the correct widget for a setting and to check its input.
+A Rose utility such as :ref:`command-rose-config-edit` can use these metadata to display the correct widget for a setting and to check its input.
 However, if the value of a setting contains a string that looks like an environment variable, these metadata will normally be ignored.